 1. Migration will Bring in a Complete Theme Overhaul for your Site

 In addition to the acceptability challenges, the theme overhaul calls for an immense amount of prep work.
-A detailed planning preludes this.
+Detailed planning precludes this.
 A majority of Drupal sites were created within a span of 5 years between 2008 and 2013.
 At that time, the concept of responsive design ceased to exist, hence, this overhaul theme serves as a blessing in disguise.

 2. Migration is the Perfect Opportunity to Update your Old Information Architecture